NathanielParizi/PsiArbFinal/README.md

             ETH/BTC * BTC/USD != ETH/USD

-Then there would be an arbitrage profit opportunity available.
+If the following discrepancy is satisfied then there would be a prevailing arbitrage profit opportunity available.
 This application gathered bid/ask prices from Investing.com to perform the needed caluclations across various digital assets in the cryptocurrency market.

 In practice, triangular arbitrage is unprofitable in the foreign currency market due to the market's efficiency in pricing.
 However since there are many different